Which are the common Mosquito-borne fevers?

 What is the treatment?

-Among these conditions, specific treatment is available only for Malaria as it is caused by a parasite (called Plasmodium) for which Anti-malarial drugs are available.
-The other conditions are all caused by viruses, therefore treatment mainly consists of controlling fever and pain (with Paracetamol), and maintaining hydration with adequate fluids.
-It is important to avoid NSAID group of drugs (like Ibuprofen, Diclofenac etc) which reduce pain and fever but can also increase bleeding risk.
+The other conditions are all caused by viruses, therefore treatment mainly consists of controlling fever and pain (with paracetamol), and maintaining hydration with adequate fluids.
+It is important to avoid NSAID group of drugs (like ibuprofen, diclofenac, etc.) to reduce pain and fever as they can also increase bleeding risk, especially in Dengue patients.

-What are the Complications?
+What are the complications?
 When is hospitalization required?

-Severe dehydration, shock (due to increased fluid leakage from blood vessels) and multiple organ failure are the complications that can be life-threatening or lead to fatalities.
+Severe dehydration, shock (due to increased fluid leakage from blood vessels) and multiple organ failure are complications that can be life-threatening or lead to fatalities.
 This is especially seen in Dengue (Dengue Shock Syndrome).

 In Dengue, a drastic fall in platelets can also lead to bleeding and hemorrhage in vital organs causing death (Dengue Hemorrhagic Fever).

-In Malaria, bursting of red blood cells and release of hemoglobin in the blood can cause kidney failure and death (called Blackwater fever as Urine appears black).
+In Malaria, bursting of red blood cells and release of hemoglobin in the blood can cause kidney failure and death (called Blackwater fever as urine appears black).
 Severe anemia due to malaria is a complication often seen in children.
-When blood cells filled with the malarial parasite block small blood vessels of the brain, a complication called Cerebral malaria can develop due to swelling and damage of the brain.
+When blood cells filled with the malarial parasite block small blood vessels of the brain, a complication called cerebral malaria can develop due to swelling and damage of the brain.
 This can present with disorientation, delirium, seizures, and even coma.
 It is seen with the Plasmodium falciparum type of malarial parasite.

-Most otherwise healthy adults can be treated at home or on an out-patient basis with rest, adequate fluid intake (plenty of water), soft diet and Paracetamol for fever-pain.
+Most otherwise healthy adults can be treated at home or on an out-patient basis with rest, adequate fluid intake (plenty of water), soft diet and paracetamol for fever-pain.

 Hospitalization should be considered in these patients if there is –